ProjetPP/PPP-QuestionParsing-Grammatical/documentation/Hierarchy_review.md

 * Which books did Suzanne Collins write?
 * How many films did Ingmar Bergman make?
 * Who Clinton defeated?
+* Where does the prime minister of United Kingdom live?

 nsubj (Rnew):